 Data security consistently remains one of the top priorities for CIO’s.
 Increasing threats combined with increasing regulatory and compliance requirements means this is unlikely to change in the foreseeable future.

-Securing your enterprise database estate through database hardening provides a robust way to ensure the policies designed to protect the organisation’s data are implemented directly on the database itself.
+Enhancing your data security using database hardening provides a robust way to ensure the policies designed to protect the organisation’s data are implemented directly on the database itself.

 Why is it then that database hardening remains an uncommon practice across organisations?